-The University of New Hampshire School of Law has long been a pioneer in two distinct, yet connected, fields of law: Intellectual Property and Social Justice.
+The University of New Hampshire School of Law has long been a pioneer in two distinct, yet connected, fields of law: Intellectual Property and Public Policy/Social Justice.
 From its founding, this school has sought to train lawyers who know the nuts and bolts of practicing law while also being fully aware of the social context in which they operate.

 As a result, UNH Law has two major centers for teaching and research that provide scholars and students with unparalleled opportunities for engaging in the search for real-world solutions to the complex issues of today.
 With its small, intimate environment, collaboration is frequent, and expected, at UNH Law.